 the wealthy use the system more intensively.
 Among individuals over 85, the wealthiest 10% of the population claim nearly 40% more in Medicare expenditures than the poorest 10%.
 (America is not alone in this; in a study of the British National Health Service, expenditures for each occurrence of an illness were 35% higher for the relatively wealthy.)

-The wealthy cost more partly because they live in more expensive areas, but it is also because the wealthy simply get their doctors to do more expensive treatments.
-Wealthy people get more healthcare, but they don’t need more, they should need less.
-They are healthier and live longer than the median American.
+The wealthy cost more partly because they live in more expensive areas, but it is also because the wealthy simply demand more treatments and more expensive treatments.
+Wealthy people get more healthcare, but they don’t need more.
+They should need less because wealthy people are healthier and live longer than the median American.
 I suspect that nobody complains about the moral hazard of the wealthy because the warped mmutilitarian ethics that underlies moral hazard theory judges that wealthy people deserve more medical care than the rest of us.

-There is some wasteful treatment for people with every kind of insurance, but doctors have less incentive to provide generous treatments to Medicaid recipients than to patients with private insurance.
-Medicaid reimburses less generously than any other form of insurance, so providers have more to gain from over prescribing for people with private insurance than for Medicaid patients.
-Over 30% of doctors refuse to even see new Medicaid patients because it is so much less profitable than their other patients.
-Medicaid is the cheapest insurance because it pays lower prices than any other insurance in America which holds down expenditures and gives doctors an incentive to prescribe fewer services than for patients with any other insurance.
+Although there is some wasteful treatment under every kind of insurance, doctors have more incentive to provide generous treatments to patients with private insurance than to Medicaid recipients.
+This is because Medicaid reimburses much less generously than any other form of insurance, so providers have more to gain from over prescribing for people with private insurance than for Medicaid patients.
+Medicaid patients are so much less profitable that over 30% of doctors refuse to even see new Medicaid patients.
+That is a lot less potential for moral hazard.
+Medicaid is the cheapest insurance because it pays lower prices than any other insurance in America which holds down expenditures and gives doctors an incentive to prescribe fewer services than for patients with any other kind of insurance.

 Physicians have a bigger responsibility for healthcare costs than patients because physicians control most medical expenditures.
 Patients simply cannot get anything more than a basic appointment without a doctors approval and simple appointments are relatively cheap compared with a surgery or MRI.
 That is why over-treatment caused by supplier-induced demand is a much bigger problem in the US than the moral hazard of patients.
-Even if some study eventually does find that Medicaid patients have more moral hazard than patients with private insurance, the fact that Medicaid pays poorly helps reduce supplier-induced demand and that may help explain why Medicaid is more cost-effective than private insurance.
+Even if Medicaid patients did try to ask for more treatment than wealthier patients (which is contrary to available evidence), the fact that Medicaid pays poorly means that doctors are much more reluctant to go along with frivolous treatments.

-If there is more wasteful treatment among Medicaid recipients than anyone else, I have yet to see any statistical research evidence.
-Please leave a comment if you have seen any research that has any bearing on this question.
+I haven’t found any statistical evidence to support the stereotype that there is more wasteful treatment among Medicaid recipients than anyone else, but please leave a comment if you see any research that has any bearing on this question.